xemul/cylang/README.md

 The `$` evaluates the next token, checks it to be list, map or string and results in a number value equal to the size of the argument.

-The `;=` evaluates two next tokens.
-If the first one is NOVALUE, the it results in the 2nd value, otherwise `;` results in the 1st value.
+The `.|` evaluates two next tokens.
+If the first one is NOVALUE, the it results in the 2nd value, otherwise results in the 1st value.
 It's token meaning is the "default value".

-The `;-` evaluates next token and results in NOVALUE if it's empty, i.e. a NOVALUE itself or false bool, zero number, empty string, list or map.
+The `-.` evaluates next token and results in NOVALUE if it's empty, i.e. a NOVALUE itself or false bool, zero number, empty string, list or map.
 Otherwise results in the mentioned token value.
 The token's meaning is "novalue if empty".

+The `.=` token evaluates the next value and results in true if it's NOVALUE or false otherwise.

 The `=^` token is re-declare one.
 It works like the `=` one, but unlike it, the `=^` results in the old value of the symbol being declared.
 If th symbol didn't